nyckidsrise-logo

 Community Scholarships in action

-NYC Kids RISE’s approach to Community Scholarships is driven by the fundamental belief that the institutions in a neighborhood will either reinforce or hinder both the real opportunities for and the expectations of success.
+NYC Kids RISE’s approach to Community Scholarships is driven by the fundamental belief that the institutions in a neighborhood will either reinforce or hinder both the real opportunities for success and the expectations of success for its residents.
 Community Scholarships bring the institutions within and across neighborhoods together to invest in their children’s success.
-Since the first Community Scholarship effort in late-2018, communities have come together through various campaigns, including:
+Since the first Community Scholarship effort in late 2018, communities have come together through various campaigns, including: